K Ingleside: Later changes

 Service on the line was modified from June 25 to August 24, 2018 due to the Twin Peaks Tunnel shutdown.
 The underground section of the line was closed west of Castro station, while the surface section of the K line was through-routed with the J Church line.

 On August 25, 2018, at the conclusion of the shutdown, Muni began running permanently two-car trains on the K/T line (as had been used east of Castro during the shutdown).
 Because of insufficiently-long boarding islands, the rear car was closed on the Ocean Avenue section of the line.
 Passengers in the rear car on outbound trains were forced to move to the front car at Junipero Serra and Ocean station, and inbound K trains did not open the rear car to passengers until passing Junipero Serra and Ocean.

 On March 30, 2020, Muni Metro service was replaced with buses due to the COVID-19 pandemic.
 Rail service returned on August 22, 2020, with the routes reconfigured to improve reliability in the subway: K Ingleside and L Taraval service were interlined, running between Taraval and Sunset and Balboa Park station; no K Ingleside or L Taraval service entered the subway.
-At that time, buses replaced rail service west of Sunset Boulevard to allow for construction.
 The T Third Street line was interlined with the M Ocean View line instead of the K Ingleside.
 The forced transfer at West Portal was criticized by disability advocates.
 K Ingleside light-rail service was replaced again by the K Bus on August 25, 2020 due to issues with malfunctioning overhead wire splices and the need to quarantine control center staff after a positive COVID-19 case.

 K Ingleside light-rail service resumed again on May 15, 2021; again, through-routed with T Third Street.
-On January 7, 2023, the T Third Street line was rerouted into the Central Subway ending 16 years of being interlined with the K Ingleside, which will terminate at Embarcadero.
+On January 7, 2023, the T Third Street line was rerouted into the Central Subway ending 16 years of being interlined with the K Ingleside, which resumed terminating at Embarcadero.
+The K Ingleside and T Third Street were again interlined from February 26 to March 14, 2025, during a closure of the Central Subway.

+In 2023, the SFMTA began planning work on the K Ingleside Rapid Project, which was intended to increase capacity and reduce travel time on the Ocean Avenue portion of the line.
+Planned changes included longer platforms at four stops to allow use of two-car trains, elimination of one stop, and transit lanes between Junipero Serra Boulevard and Lee Avenue.
+These changes were approved by the SFMTA board on March 5, 2024.
+"Quick-build" implementation of some project elements, including platform reconstruction, began in August 2024.
+The stop at Ocean and Westgate / Ocean and Cerritos was closed on September 28, 2024.
+At that time, the second car began staying open to passengers as far as Ocean Avenue/CCSF Pedestrian Bridge on Balboa Park-bound trains.
+Construction of the full project is planned to take place from 2027 to 2029.